 What is probate?

-This is a legal process that will often come into play when assets are being transferred after someone passes away.
+Probate is a legal process that will often come into play when assets are being transferred after someone passes away, which is why a Reno, NV probate lawyer is strongly encouraged.
 The probate court provides supervision during the estate administration process.

 So a last will must go through probate?